MorrisDevearl86/se_project_spots/README.md

 - Intro
 - Figma
 - Images
+- Video

 ## Intro

 Spots is made up "Blocks, Element, and Modifier" that are displayed correctly on popular screen sizes.
 We recommend investing more time in completing this project, since it's more difficult than previous ones.
+Some of techniques I use would be

 ## Figma